TWENTY ONE QUESTIONS THE H.S.E, ISTRUCTE, C.R.O.S.S, THE Twf & THE H.A.E REFUSE TO ANSWER!

 The More Difficult A Task Is, The Less Information The H.S.E Provide?

-Why do the H.S.E think it is acceptable behaviour to provide no temporary masonry support advice whatsoever when they provide a seven page leaflet on how to use a ladder and have improved the vast majority of simple procedures in the work place and other construction industry sectors since the 1980’s, is it due to their lack of temporary masonry support knowledge or is it their inability to correct the situation of inadequate guidance without accepting the responsibility of the fault of which they helped create in the first instance by allowing a product that dangerously misuses an Acrow prop without any warning and also allowing incorrect procedures and misleading instructions for over thirty years or is it purely to financially gain from on the spot fines given out to unaware builder’s and contractor’s on a daily basis throughout Britain?
+Why do the H.S.E think it is acceptable to provide no temporary masonry support advice whatsoever when they provide a seven page leaflet on how to use a ladder and have improved the vast majority of simple work procedures in the work place and other construction industry sectors since the 1980’s, is it due to their lack of temporary masonry support knowledge or is it due to their inability to correct the situation of inadequate guidance without accepting the responsibility of the fault of which they helped create in the first instance by allowing a product that dangerously misuses an Acrow prop without any warning and also allowing incorrect procedures and misleading instructions for over thirty years?

-Future generations are also only one lesson away from misusing Strongboy’s as they are taught through misleading instructions and by a majority of structural engineers, retailers and builders that think Strongboy misuse is acceptable due to the incompetence of the Health & Safety Executive in this field.
+Future generations are also only one lesson away from misusing Strongboy’s as they are taught through misleading Strongboy instructions and learn from a majority of structural engineers, retailers and builders that think Strongboy misuse is acceptable due to the incompetence of the Health & Safety Executive in this field.